-6.1: Kicking it up a notch:
+6.1: Kicking it up a notch

-In an effort to enhance surround sound by expanding the “sound stage,” the addition of a sixth speaker to the original 5.1 configuration brought about 6.1.
-This sixth speaker was to be placed in the center of the back of a room and was subsequently referred to as a back surround or rear surround.
+In an effort to enhance surround sound by expanding the “soundstage,” 6.1 added another sound channel.
+The sixth speaker was to be placed in the center of the back of a room and was subsequently referred to as a back surround or rear surround.
 This is where a lot of confusion began to swirl around surround sound.
 People were already used to thinking of and referring to surround speakers (incorrectly) as “rears,” because they were so often seen placed behind a seating area.
-Recommended speaker placement, however, has always called for surround speakers to be placed to the side and just behind the listening position.
+Recommended speaker placement, however, has always called for surround speakers to be placed to the sides and just behind the listening position.

 7.1: The spawn of Blu-ray

-Like 6.1, there are several different versions of 7.1.
-All of them add in a second back surround speaker.
-Those surround effects that once went to just one rear surround speaker can now go to two speakers which happen to be in stereo, too.
-The information is discrete, which means that every speaker is getting its own specific information.
-We can thank the massive storage potential of Blu-ray for that.
+Just when people started getting used to 6.1, 7.1 came along in conjunction with HD-DVD and Blu-ray discs as the new must-have surround format, essentially supplanting its predecessor.
+Like 6.1, there are several different versions of 7.1, all of which add in a second back-surround speaker.
+Those surround effects that once went to just one rear surround speaker could now go to two speakers in stereo.
+The information is discrete, which means that every speaker is getting its own specific information — we can thank the massive storage potential of Blu-ray for that.

 Dolby offers two different 7.1 surround versions.
-Dolby Digital Plus is the “lossy” version which, still involves data compression and takes up less space on a Blu-ray disc.
+Dolby Digital Plus is the “lossy” version, which still involves data compression and takes up less space on a Blu-ray disc.
 Dolby TrueHD, on the other hand, is lossless.
 Since no compression is involved, Dolby TrueHD is intended to be identical to the studio master.